metaleap/mojo/atc/readme.md

 We want here to merely reach the "execute-input-sources-or-die" stage.
 No bells & whistles, no *fancy* type stuff, no syntax sugars (not even operators, we endure prim calls).
 No nifty optimizations, no proper byte code, will be slow.
+Wasteful on RAM, no `free`ing.
+Not even cross-source-file-imports, too bad.
+But must focus:

+Once the "basic interpreter" destination is reached, build it out to where the interpreter itself can be fully redone in WIP-lang, interpreter-in-interpreter.
+At that point then, this C code base is frozen and done and served its purpose.
+All further work proceeds in the very low level limited early initial WIP-lang.
-Wasteful on RAM too, no freeing.
-Once the destination is reached, build it out to where it can be fully redone in WIP-lang, interpreter-in-interpreter.
-At that point then, worry about compilation next before advancing anything else.
-Thus the foundation itself can move from a "host language" (like C) to "self-hosted" (aka.
-LLVM-IR).
+Now worry about compilation to LLVM-IR next before advancing anything else.
+Thus the ground itself moved: from a "host language" (like C) to "self-hosted" (LLVM).

-At that point then, months from now, rewrite once again from scratch but this time "cleanly" &mdash; focusing on optimal resource usage, real-time perf etc.
+With basic (theoretically sub-optimal but practically working) compilation in place, now rewrite it all once again from scratch but this time "cleanly" &mdash;
+focusing on optimal resource usage, real-time perf etc, error handling, REPL, more optimal IR generation (at least rectifying the already obvious TODOs).

+Still no bells or whistles, syntax sugars or type magic yet &mdash; until all the above is in place properly and well-oiled, robust and sound.
+I'm impatient too!
+But for once, want to reach for the sky on a bedrock-not-quicksand foundation.